 e.
 Acceptable Conditions of Work

-The minimum wage was MNT 192,000 ($93) per month and applied to both public- and private-sector workers.
+The minimum wage was 240 thousand tugriks ($100) per month and applied to both public- and private-sector workers.
 According to the CMTU, the minimum wage did not provide an adequate standard of living.
-Significant inflation exacerbated the problem.
-The Ministry of Labor and Social Protection, in consultation with trade union representatives and employers, resets the minimum wage every two years.

-Laws on labor, cooperatives, and enterprises set occupational health and safety standards, which apply equally to local and foreign workers, although Ministry of Labor and Social Protection officials stated that many standards were outdated.
+Laws on labor, cooperatives, and enterprises set occupational health and safety standards, which apply equally to local and foreign workers.
+During the year the government adopted four new standards related to labor safety and hygiene, which GASI stated strengthened regulations.
+Nonetheless, GASI noted that many standards remained outdated.

 GASI acknowledged that fines imposed on companies for not complying with labor standards or for concealing accidents were insufficient to induce management to resolve problems.
-The law requires at least two days’ advance notice for any inspections, which, according to the NHRC, allows time for violations to be concealed.
-Moreover, employees responsible for labor safety and health were often inexperienced or had not received training.
-The only authorized training centers were located in Ulaanbaatar.
+The CMTU also reported that government agencies and enterprises often failed to comply with regulations requiring them to allocate budget resources to workplace safety.
+Moreover, safety experts responsible for labor safety and health were often inexperienced or had not received training.

-While the government does not provide pensions or other protections for workers in the informal economy, such workers were able to access health care, education, social entitlements, and an optional form of social security.
+The law on pensions was amended to allow for participation by small family businesses and workers in the informal economy (such as herders) in pension and social benefit programs.
+These categories of workers were able to access health care, education, social entitlements, and an optional form of social security.

 Many workers received less than the minimum wage, particularly at smaller companies in rural areas.
 The CMTU also expressed concern that workers in the construction sector, in which work is constrained to a few months because of the extreme winters, were sometimes pressured to work long hours, increasing the risk of accidents and injuries.

-The CMTU continued to raise concerns about the number of foreigners employed at the Oyu Tolgoi and Tavan Tolgoi mines, seeking to ensure that citizen labor predominated.
-While employers argued that the local pool of skilled and semiskilled labor was inadequate, the CMTU countered that skilled workers were available but underutilized.
+The CMTU continued to raise concerns about the large number of foreigners employed at the Oyu Tolgoi and Tavan Tolgoi mines, seeking to assure that citizen labor predominated.
+Although employers argued that the local pool of skilled and semiskilled labor was inadequate, the CMTU countered that skilled workers were available but underutilized.
 Labor representatives also stated that foreign workers received salaries many times higher than equally qualified citizens doing the same jobs.
-Discussions between employers, the government, and the CMTU on this issue continued during the year.

 Many foreign workers, the majority of whom were Chinese mining and construction workers, reportedly worked in conditions that did not meet government regulations.
-GASI reported that it inspected workplace health and safety conditions for foreign workers but did not have the authority to monitor wages or inspect living conditions.
-Companies with strong safety policies ensured compliance with safety standards for both local and foreign workers; companies with poor safety policies had numerous accidents that affected both foreign and local workers.
+GASI reported it inspected workplace health and safety conditions for foreign workers but did not have the authority to monitor wages or inspect living conditions.

-Reliance on outmoded machinery, poor maintenance, and management errors led to frequent industrial accidents, particularly in the construction, mining, and power sectors.
+Reliance on outmoded machinery, poor maintenance, and management errors led to frequent industrial accidents, particularly in the construction, mining, and energy sectors.
 According to the NHRC, lack of proper labor protection and safety procedures in the construction sector made it particularly susceptible to accidents.
-According to GASI, large multinational projects, such as those at Tavan Tolgoi and Oyu Tolgoi, were better at ensuring safety.
-The CMTU stated that workers’ awareness of their right to refuse to work in unsafe conditions was limited.
-The CMTU also reported that government agencies and enterprises often failed to comply with regulations requiring them to allocate budget resources to workplace safety.
+The CMTU stated that workers had limited awareness of their legal right to refuse to work in unsafe conditions.